 Do a final edit cutting as many unnecessary words as possible.
 Rearrange words and phrases until it sounds just right.
 Again, the goal is 30-60 seconds maximum.

 Done for now.
 Take your final elevator pitch and write it down.
-Memorise and practice it until it just slides off your tongue naturally.
+Memorise and practise it until it just slides off your tongue naturally.